Ketan-vora/GitDemo/PITCHME.md

  - IDE to create the Markdown language.
  - it stores in md files
  - can write markdown language, html, scripts
- - I call it sibbiling brother of HTML (which is markdown) :-)
+ - I call it sibbiling brother of HTML (which is markup) :-)
 ---